Parallel Inexact Levenberg-Marquardt Method for Nearly-Separable Nonlinear Least Squares: Implementation and Numerical Results

-The problem is generated as follows, taking into account the information about average connectivity and structure of the network obtained from the analysis of real cadastral networks.
+The problems we consider in the experiments are artificially generated and they simulate real problems of the same kind, in terms of average number of observations per point, average number of observation of each kind and near-separability.
+For additional details we refer to \cite{SLM}.
+Each problem is generated as follows, taking into account the information about average connectivity and structure of the network obtained from the analysis of real problems.
 Given the number of points $\hat n$ we consider a regular $2\sqrt{\hat n}\times 2\sqrt{\hat n}$ grid and we take $\{P_1,\dots, P_{\hat n}\}$ by uniformly sampling $25\%$ of the points on the grid.
-To generate an observation we randomly select the points involved, in such a way that points that are further away from each other are less likely to be involved in an observation together.
-Then the value of the observation is drawn from the Gaussian distribution with mean equal to the value of the true measurement and standard deviation equal to 0.01 for distance observations and 1 for angles.
+For each selected $P_i$ we define a neighborhood as follows: given an initial communication radius, we define the neighborhood as the set of points that are at a distance smaller than the communication radius.
+We repeat this procedure with increasing communication radius until the size of the neighborhood is at least 4.
+Once the neighborhoods are defined, we generate a set of observations, proceeding as follows.
+We first select a point $P_i$, then we randomly select an observation kind.
+Specifically, we select point-point distance observations with probability 0.6, angle observations with probability 0.2 and point-line distance observations with probability 0.2.
+Once the kind is defined, we take the remaining points necessary to define the observation from the neighborhood of $P_i$.
+The observation is then generated by drawing a random value from a Gaussian distribution with mean equal to the true measurement (the actual euclidean distance between the two points, the actual angle formed by the three points, or the actual point-line distance) and standard deviation equal to 0.01 for distance observations and 1 for angle observations.
 We stop adding observations when every point is involved, on average, in 6 of them.
-We also generate one coordinate observation for every point, with mean equal to the true coordinate of the point and standard deviation equal to 1, for $99\%$ of the points, and 0.01 for the remaining $1\%.$ We then consider the least square adjustment problem \cite{netadj} associated with the generated data.
+We also generate coordinate observations for every point.
+That is, for each point $P_i$ we generate a random vector $(\hat x_i,\hat y_i)$ drawing $\hat x_i$ and $\hat y_i$ from the Gaussian distribution with mean equal to the true coordinate of the point and standard deviation equal to 1, for $99\%$ of the points, and 0.01 for the remaining $1\%.$ We then consider the least square adjustment problem \cite{netadj} associated with the generated data.
 That is, given the set of observations, the optimization problem is defined as a weighted least squares problem

 where $n=2\hat n$, $m$ is the number of observations, and $r_j(\xbf) = w_j^{-1}\widehat r_j(\xbf)$, with $\widehat r_j$ residual function of the $j$-th observation and $w_j$ corresponding standard deviation.
 For the three kinds of observations considered here (and represented in Figure \ref{fig:measurements}), the residuals $r_s$ are defined as follows: \begin{itemize} \item distance between $P_i$ and $P_j$:\\